-- 1. Amount of Ex-Im Bank Financing: Transactions for more than \$10 million in Ex-Im Bank financing that are not subject to specified trade orders or preliminary trade actions are evaluated for substantial injury. - a.
-For purposes of determining whether a proposed transaction exceeds the \$10 million threshold, the Bank will aggregate the dollar amount of the proposed transaction and the dollar amounts of all loans and guarantees approved by the Bank in the preceding 24-month period that involved the same foreign entity and substantially the same product to be produced.
+1. Amount of EXIM Financing: Transactions for more than \$10 million11 in EXIM financing12 that are not subject to specified trade orders or preliminary trade actions are evaluated for substantial injury.13 a.
+For purposes of determining whether a proposed transaction exceeds the \$10 million threshold, the Bank will aggregate the dollar amount of the proposed transaction and the dollar amounts of all loans and guarantees approved by the Bank in the preceding 24month period that involved the same foreign entity and substantially the same product to be produced.
 If the aggregate financing exceeds \$10 million, the aggregate incremental production is subject to the substantial injury test.
 However, only the proposed transaction will be affected by the result of the analysis.